Ice storm clean-up projected to last until April

 Some City parks are being used as a temporary storage area for ARR contractors to clear large tree limbs and branches from neighborhoods.
 The parks being used include Circle C Ranch Metro Park, Bolm District Park and Old Manor Road.

-Once storm clean-up is complete, the parks being used will returned to its normal composure.
+Once storm clean-up is complete, the parks being used will returned to their normal composure.